charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ## Next Steps

 - Optimize over more varied candidate masks and matrix families
-- Explore regularization, constraints, and penalties
-- Implement adaptive mask learning to identify important tokens potentially for each sentence and/or position
 - Extend to full WikiText-2 dataset / more training data
 - Measure memory usage and speed improvements
 - Optimize hyperparameters

----

-#### Future Ideas

-- Look into models besides GPT-2
-  - Research open-source implementations for recent developments in optimizations that affect attention
+- We've conducted a literature review of recent developments in optimizations that affect attention (TODO) , can try implementing these
-- Explore alternative approaches: blockwise/local attention, knowledge distillation, etc.

 ---